 We encourage you to reach out and get acquainted with our therapists and book an initial appointment.
 We would be honored to share the journey and gift of therapy with you and help you recover from traumatic events experienced in your life.

-While our offices are located in the South Loop neighborhood of Downtown Chicago, Illinois, we also welcome and serve clients for online therapy from anywhere in Illinois.
+While our offices are located in the South Loop neighborhood of Downtown Chicago, Illinois, we also welcome and serve clients for online therapy from anywhere in Illinois and DC.
 Clients from the Chicagoland area may choose in-office or online therapy and usually commute from surrounding areas such as River North, West Loop, Gold Coast, Old Town, Lincoln Park, Lake View, Rogers Park, Logan Square, Pilsen, Bridgeport, Little Village, Bronzeville, South Shore, Hyde Park, Back of the Yards, Wicker Park, Bucktown and many more.
 You can visit our contact page to access detailed information on our office location & how to get started with trauma treatment in Chicago.